ReportsEPM Buyer's Guide

 Ask vendors to show, not just talk:

-You don't need to be a database engineer, but you do need to hear answers that make sense and align with your needs.
+You do not need to be a database engineer, but you do need to hear answers that make sense and align with your needs.

 4.3 Scripted Workflow Demo